 \section{Combinatorial model}

-A \emph{not-all-equal-\textsc{sat}} (\textsc{nae-sat}) problem instance is naturally encoded by a bipartite graph $\glit$, as follows.
-The vertex set of $\glit$ is divided into a set $V=\set{v_1,\ldots,v_n}$ of variables and a set $F=\set{a_1,\ldots,a_m}$ of clauses.
-All vertices are labelled, and the edge set $E$ joins variables to clauses.
-For each $e\in E$ we let $v(e)$ denote the incident variable, and $a(e)$ the incident clause.
-The edge $e$ comes with a literal $\lit_e\in\set{\zro,\one}$, indicating that $v(e)$ participates affirmatively ($\lit_e=\zro$) or negatively ($\lit_e=\one$) in $a(e)$.
-We permit $\glit$ to have multi-edges; in particular it is possible that $a$ is joined to $v$ by two edges $e',e''\in E$, whose literals may or may not agree.
-We assume the graph is $(d,k)$-regular: each variable has $d$ incident edges, and each clause has $k$ incident edges, so $|E|=nd=mk$.
-Formally, we regard the edge set $E$ as a permutation $\mathfrak{m}$ of $[nd]$, as follows.
-The $i$-th variable $v_i$ has $d$ incident half-edges, labelled
+In this section we formalize a combinatorial model of clusters, which allows us to rigorously lower bound the tilted cluster partition function \eqref{e:intro.Z.lambda}.
+We begin by reviewing the (standard) graphical depiction of \textsc{nae-sat}.
+A \bemph{not-all-equal-\textsc{sat}} (\bemph{\textsc{nae-sat}}) problem instance is naturally represented by a \bemph{bipartite factor graph} $\glit$ with signed edges, as follows.
+The vertex set of $\glit$ is partitioned into a set $V=\set{v_1,\ldots,v_n}$ of variables and a set $F=\set{a_1,\ldots,a_m}$ of clauses; we then have a set $E$ of edges joining variables to clauses.
+For each edge $e\in E$ we write $v(e)$ for the incident variable, and $a(e)$ for the incident clause; and we assign an edge literal $\lit_e\in\set{\zro,\one}$ to indicate whether $v(e)$ participates affirmatively ($\lit_e=\zro$) or negatively ($\lit_e=\one$) in $a(e)$.
+We define all edges to have length one-half, so two variables $v\ne v'$ lie at unit distance if and only if they appear in the same clause.
+Throughout this paper we denote $\graph\equiv(V,F,E)$ for the bipartite graph without edge literals, and $\glit\equiv(V,F,E,\ulit)\equiv(\graph,\ulit)$ for the \textsc{nae-sat} instance.